grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 2: Why Program?

-We learn why one might want to learn to program, and look at the basic issues with
+We learn why one might want to learn to program, and look at the basic issues with learning to program.

 3: Variables, expressions and statements